 Class 3 News

-We are a Key Stage 1 class combining visual and hearing impairments along with a range of abilities.
-We have two teachers – Mr Dougherty on Monday’s and Tuesday’s and Mrs McClelland the rest of the week.
-We like to think we are the best class in the school – our teachers think so.
+We are a Key Stage 2 class combining and hearing impairments with a range of abilities.
+We like to think we are the best class in the school.

-Soooooo, what sort of things do we do.
+Soooooo, what sort of things do we do?
 It depends on us and our ability.
-Our teachers are really good at giving us individual work for numeracy and literacy, we get together as a class for the other subjects.
-We’re very busy, every day.
-We love coming to school.
+Our teacher is really good at giving us individual work for numeracy and literacy, we get together as a class for other subjects.
+We’re very busy every day and we love coming to school.

-We do the usual – numeracy – some of the class have learnt all about equal additions, decomposition and we’ve started times tables!
-Some of us are working with numbers to 10 or 20.
-We’ve learnt data handling and representing data on graphs, 2D and 3D shapes, time and money.
-We’ve been learning all about fractions too!
+We do the usual – numeracy – some of the class have learnt all about equal additions, decomposition and some of us are we under way with times tables and division!
+Some of us are working with numbers to 30.
+We’ve learnt data handling and representing date on graphs, 2D and 3D shapes, time, money and measurement.

-We get our worksheets and curriculum adapted for us.
-Pictures for the hearing impaired, large print for the partially sighted and tactile for braille users.
+We get our worksheets and curriculum adapted for.
+Pictures for the hearing impaired, large print for the partially sighted and tactile for the braille users.
 We all enjoy multi-sensory activities – who wouldn’t?
-In fact, because our teachers cater for a variety of impairments, we are really engaged in the activities – visual, auditory or kinaesthetic.
+In fact, because our teacher caters for a variety of impairments, we are really engaged in the activities – visual or kinaesthetic.